kindhui62/kindhui62.github.io/content/publication/conference-paper1/index.md

 publication_types: ["paper-conference"]

 # Publication name and optional abbreviated publication name.
-publication: "In *Extended Abstracts of the CHI Conference on Human Factors in Computing Systems*"
+publication: "In *2022 2nd International Conference on Computer Graphics, Image and Virtualization (ICCGIV)*(pp. 169-172)."
 publication_short: ""

 abstract: This paper presents a dwell point detection algorithm for smart pen.
-The main innovations of the method
-are: (a) The tracking of a smart pen is achieved by a common monocular camera. (b) A method of vertex adsorption is proposed. (c) The definition of a dwell point is introduced, and the auxiliary line intent is calculated by detecting the dwell point.
+The main innovations of the method are (a) The tracking of a smart pen is achieved by a common monocular camera. (b) A method of vertex adsorption is proposed. (c) The definition of a dwell point is introduced, and the auxiliary line intent is calculated by detecting the dwell point.
 Compared to the collision body detection method in Unity3D, the method in this paper improves the accuracy of doing auxiliary line intent and the smoothness of user operation.
 The effectiveness of the method is